jeevan243/jeevan243/README.md

 </div>

-### <div align="left" font-size="5px">Full-stack developer who is enthusiastic and self-motivated.
-MERN stack specialist with a keen interest in learning and working with new technology.
-I'm excited to work with new technologies and solve problems as part of a team.
+### <div align="left" font-size="5px">A full-stack developer who is enthusiastic and self-motivated.
+MERN stack specialist with a strong desire to learn and work with new technology.
+I'm looking forward to working with new technologies and solving problems as part of a team.
 I enjoy working on a variety of challenging projects.</div>

 - I’m currently learnin React and applying them on a few basic applications you can check them here.
 [Click here](https://github.com/jeevan243/React---Assignments)